actor-framework/actor-framework/CONTRIBUTING.md

-This document specifies how to contribute code to this repository.
+This document specifies how to contribute code to CAF.

 Git Workflow
 ============

-CAF's git workflow encompasses the following key aspects.
+Our git workflow encompasses the following key aspects.
 (For general git style guidelines, see <https://github.com/agis-/git-style-guide>.)

 - The `master` branch always reflects a *production-ready* state, i.e.,